PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Examples

-The following example shows how to compute the beam spin asymmetry $A_{\textrm{LU}}^{-}(\phi)$ defined in \refeq{eq:def:-bsa-jlab} on a kinematic configuration typical of Jefferson Lab upgraded at 12~\GeV: $\xB \simeq 1/3$ ($\xi \simeq 0.2$), $t = -0.2~\GeV^2$, $\MuF^2 = \MuR^2 = 4.~\GeV^2$, and with a beam energy $\Elab = 11.~\GeV$.
+The following example shows how to compute the beam spin asymmetry $A_{\textrm{LU}}^{-}(\phi)$ defined in \refeq{eq:def:-bsa-jlab} for a set of kinematic configurations typical to Jefferson Lab upgraded to 12~\GeV: $\xB = \nicefrac{1}{3}$ ($\xi \simeq 0.2$), $t = -0.2~\GeV^2$, $Q^2 = 4~\GeV^2$ and beam energy $\Elab = 11~\GeV$.
 This example is close to the one discussed in \refsec{sec:automation-scenario-manager}, but this time the code is executed with a list of values of $\phi$ ranging between 0 and 360 degrees.
 This is indicated by the method \texttt{computeManyKinematicOneModel}.
 The list of kinematic configurations is provided in a file as indicated between the markups \texttt{<ObservableKinematic>} and \texttt{</ObservableKinematic>}, and is described as simple text: